 SHS Supports Local Homeless Charity

-SHS have recently pulled together to donate food and clothing for Outreach Angels, a charity in Birmingham which cares for the city’s homeless population.
+SHS recently pulled together to donate food and clothing to Outreach Angels, a charity in Birmingham which cares for the city’s homeless population.
 Among some of the items donated were hats, gloves, soups and cans of food.

 Outreach Angels spent a night on the streets with the homeless to find out how it feels to sleep on concrete floors in a sleeping bag in the wet and cold.